 If you want to go further in your analysis or share the information to a member of your team, you can export data on Excel or PDF and send it to someone by mail.

-This app has made benchmarking easy and allows companies to investigate non payment risks like never before.
-“Mind your receivable by Toucan Toco is a free, fast and unique tool in the trade credit universe.” concludes Ilan Goren.
+This app has made benchmarking easy and allows companies to investigate non-payment risks like never before.
+“Mind your receivable by Toucan Toco is a free, fast and unique tool in the trade credit universe,” concludes Ilan Goren.

-Key figures of the data visualisation app:
+Key figures of the data visualization app: